wpeventmanager/wp-event-manager/readme.txt

 Added - Custom Event Search Filter Can Be Created.
 Fixed – Improve Compatibility With The Event Calendar.
 Fixed – Admin Panel Css Issue Is Fixed For Admin Events View.
-Fixed – Admin Expiry Date And Other Date Fields Improved For The Event Calendar.

 = [2.5] 15-01-2019 =

 Fixed - Adding Upcoming Event Widget In Event Calendar.
-Fixed - Event Listing Styling And Font.
 Fixed - The Event Calendar Icon On The Event Listing Page.
 Fixed - The Manual Installation Of The Calendar Addon For Events.